 For this section of the report join our Linkedin group – Audit Professionals Career Network – Financial Services – it’s free for members!

-This report and further information can be found at https://www.fleet-search.com.
-For more detailed analysis please contact Fatima Luna & Ketan Gohil on 0845 500 5155 or email [email protected]
+This report and further information can be found at http://www.fleet-search.com.
+For more detailed analysis please contact Fatima Luna & Ketan Gohil on 0845 500 5155 or email [email protected].

 Fleet search and selection Ltd is a professional recruitment consultancy in the financial services industry.
 Fleet specialise in contingency and executive search for the internal audit, wealth management, and technology sectors, with offices in London and Edinburgh.